ajoydas/ajoydas.github.io/pages/activities.md

 <br/>

 ## **Activities**
-I love to learn about new technologies.
+I love to learn new technologies.
 Sometimes, I find my self studying topics that I might never use :grin:.
-Anyway, here I have added some of the things that I enjoyed :ok_hand:.
+Anyway, here I have added some of the things that I enjoyed learning :ok_hand:.

 ### Books
 - **Designing Data-Intensive Applications** / Martin Kleppmann **